-The Developer Toolkit allows you to implement SMS integration within your application in a variety of ways.
-However there are some recommendations and best practices which are encouraged when designing your implementation.
+The developer toolkit allows you to implement SMS integration within your application in a variety of ways.
+However, there are some recommendations and best practices which are encouraged when designing your implementation.

 When checking the delivery status of messages or checking for replies that have been sent via the SendSMS method you can either poll for the delivery statuses using the GetSMSStatus and GetSMSReply methods respectively, or alternatively you can configure the SendSMS method call to push delivery statuses and/or replies automatically to your servers via a HTTP GET request.
-In the case of replies you also have a second option available which is to specify an email address for replies to be forwarded to.
+In the case of replies, you also have a second option available which is to specify an email address for responses to be forwarded to.

-For receiving delivery statuses directly to a server of your choosing via HTTP you can provide a URL in the StatusNotificationUrl parameter which will be called each time the status of a message changes.
-Note: When sending a message to multiple destination numbers you will receive a status update for each individual destination number.
+For receiving delivery statuses directly to a server of your choosing via HTTP you can provide a URL in the StatusNotificationUrl parameter which will be called each time the status of a message change.
+Note: When sending a message to multiple destination numbers you will receive a status update for each destination number.

 For receiving message replies to a server of your choosing via HTTP you can specify a ReplyMethodID of ‘5’ (Reply to URL) in conjunction with a URL specified in the ReplyData parameter.
 Any replies to your original message will then be sent via HTTP to the specified URL as and when they are received.
-If you would prefer replies to be sent via email you can specify a ReplyMethodID of ‘2’ (Reply to Email) in conjunction with a valid email address in the ReplyData parameter.
+If you would prefer replies to be sent via email, you can specify a ReplyMethodID of ‘2’ (Reply to Email) in conjunction with a valid email address in the ReplyData parameter.

-actively encourage the use of these options wherever possible as not only will this allow you to receive updates/replies in real time it will also reduce bandwidth and processing for both your application and infrastructure in comparison to polling GetSMSStatus and GetSMSReply.
+Actively encourage the use of these options wherever possible as not only will this allow you to receive updates/replies in real time it will also reduce bandwidth and processing for both your application and infrastructure in comparison to polling GetSMSStatus and GetSMSReply.

-- If you are sending sending the same message body to multiple destination numbers, the Destinations parameter accepts multiple values to send the sms message to all recipients (up to 1,000) within the one method call.
+- If you are sending sending the same message body to multiple destination numbers, the destinations parameter accepts multiple values to send the sms message to all recipients (up to 1,000) within the one method call.

 - When your application is using the StatusNotificationUrl and/or the ReplyData parameter containing a web site URL with the SendSMS method we strongly advise that you avoid including business logic within the process that accepts the HTTP GET request from our servers as this increases the risk of timeouts under heavy load.
 For example, you could receive the incoming data and store it locally (e.g. write the data to a database) and then use another process within your application to execute any business logic.